TellinaTool/nl2bash/README.md

 In our experiments, the set of ~10,000 NL-bash command pairs are splitted into train, dev and test sets based on the criteria that neither a natural language description nor a Bash command appears in more than one split.

 The statistics of the data split is tabulated below.
+(A command template is defined as a Bash command with all of its arguments replaced by their semantic types.)

 <table>
    <tr>